developer-srj/ESP32-serial/README.md

 ## Running the Project

 Once you have completed the installation steps, you can run the project by executing the `run.sh` script.
-This script will run the `server.py` & open the `index.html` for your Serial monitor.
+This script will run the `server.py` & open the `index.html` for your Browser.

 ```bash
 ./run.sh